jettmarks/clueRide-angular/domain/src/main/java/com/clueride/domain/user/image/README.md

 The Contents are placed on a webserver that Apache can handle.

 The metadata (for this package) are persisted via JPA.

+# Featured Image
+When an image is first added to a Location, if there is no Featured Image, the new image becomes the Featured Image.